Killer Joe (film): Cast

-On October 23, 2012, the film's NC-17 rating was surrendered.
-It was released in the United States on DVD and Blu-ray unedited, as an unrated director's cut.
-An R-rated version also was released on DVD.
-The chicken leg scene was heavily censored, and the beating of Chris during the film's climax was substantially cut, in order to garner the more marketable R rating.

 Release

 Killer Joe premiered at the 68th Venice International Film Festival before making its North American debut at the 2011 Toronto International Film Festival, where US distribution rights were acquired by LD Entertainment.
 LD Entertainment, Liddell's new theatrical distribution company headed by David Dinerstein, scheduled its release for July 2012.

 The film made its Quebec premiere at the Fantasia Festival, an annual international genre film festival held in Montreal, Quebec, on July 31, 2012.

 The film's UK premiere was at the Opening Gala of the Edinburgh International Film Festival on June 20, 2012, where it was introduced by Friedkin and Gershon, who later attended the after-party at the National Museum of Scotland.
-The film received a theatrical release in the United Kingdom on June 29.
-It opened in three theaters almost a month later (July 27) in the United States.
+The film received a theatrical release in the UK on June 29.
+It opened in three theaters almost a month later on July 27 in the US.